The Consequences of Destroying a Protected Tree and How to Avoid them

 Can I contest an TPO and/or preservation order?

-You can appeal an appeal of a TPO or preservation order if that it is not justified.
-You will have be able to present evidence to back your argument and demonstrate why it is not necessary to appeal the TPO or preservation order isn’t needed.
+Yes, you are able to appeal to a TPO or preservation decision if you believe it is unjustified.
+But, you’ll need be able to present evidence to back your argument and demonstrate that you believe that the TPO or the preservation decision isn’t needed.

-It is unlawful to take down a protected tree without obtaining the necessary permissions.
-If you require the tree to be removed then you must seek permission from the council and provide evidence to support your case.
+It is against the law to remove a protected tree without obtaining the necessary permissions.
+If you want the tree to be removed it is necessary to request permission and submit proof to back your claim.

 Conclusion

-In conclusion, discovering whether a tree is protected is a crucial step to ensure that any tree work is carried out legally.
-If you know the various types of protection and how to determine if they are protected, you can ensure that you’re in compliance with the law and are protecting the trees in your care.
-If you’re not sure about the nature of the protection of the tree you are in charge of, we suggest consulting an expert in tree care like Blacktown Aborist.
-Our experienced arborists will be able to inform you about the protection status of your trees, and will guide you through the necessary steps to ensure that you are following the laws.
-With our experience and dedication to providing top-quality tree care We can assist you to preserve the beauty and worth that your trees have.
-Call us now by phone at 0480 024 267 to schedule a consultation and let us guide you on how to keep your trees safe and healthy.
+To conclude, knowing if trees are protected is an essential step to ensure that any tree work legally completed.
+By understanding the different types of protection and how to identify them, you can ensure that you are acting within the law and are protecting the trees you care for.
+If you’re not sure about the nature of the protection of trees, we suggest seeking professional advice from an experienced tree expert, such as Blacktown Aborist.
+Our arborists are experienced and can advise you about the protection status of your trees and guide you through the required steps to make sure you’re following the law.
+With our knowledge and dedication to provide high-quality tree services we will help you keep the beauty and worth that your trees have.
+Call us now by phone at 0480 024 267 to schedule a consultation and let us guide you on how to keep your trees protected and healthy.